satwikkansal/wtfpython/README.md

 NameError: name 'e' is not defined
 ```

-#### 💡 Explaination:
+#### 💡 Explanation:

 * Source: https://docs.python.org/3/reference/compound_stmts.html#except

-  When an exception has been assigned using as target, it is cleared at the end of the except clause.
+  When an exception has been assigned using `as` target, it is cleared at the end of the except clause.
 This is as if

   ```py
   except E as N: